o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-gamelift/gem-setup.md

 - `JoinSession`
 - `LeaveSession`

-The AWS GameLift Gem provides both [C++ APIs](cpp-api/) and [Scripting](scripting/) to support developers.
+The AWS GameLift Gem provides both [C++ APIs](cpp-api/) and [scripting](scripting/) to support developers.
 You can implement these use cases using either method.

 ## 4. Integrate server

-To establish communication between your server and Amazon GameLift service, you must notify Amazon GameLift that your server is ready and then respond to GameLift notifications.
+To establish communication between your server and Amazon GameLift service, you must notify Amazon GameLift that your server is ready and then have your server respond to GameLift notifications.

-For more details on Server Notifications, read [C++ API for AWS GameLift Gem](cpp-api/)
+For more details on GameLift server notifications, refer to [C++ API for the AWS GameLift Gem](cpp-api/#server-notifications).

 ## 5. Set up AWS credentials